 In all states and under the federal criminal code, a misdemeanor is a crime punishable by incarceration and, sometimes, a fine.
-A misdemeanor is less serious than a felony, but more so than an infraction (which typically does not involve jail time).
-Many states classify their misdemeanors by grouping the more severe crimes into class A (or level 1), class B (or level 2), and so on.
-Some states use other terms for each level, such as “misdemeanor,” and “gross misdemeanor.”
+A misdemeanor is less serious than a felony but more so than an infraction.
+States define felonies, misdemeanors, and infractions by their potential penalties.

 The following states classify their misdemeanor crimes into classes or levels: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Maine, Missouri, Nebraska, New Hampshire, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and Wisconsin.
 Thus, these states have class B or level 2 misdemeanors.